Naomi1122/CASA0016/README.md

 For my project, I found that the standard units is the same as the environmental units for all PM1.0, PM2.5 and PM10.0 concentration, so I just diaplayed once on the LCD.
 Then, I displayed particles smaller than 1.0um, 2.5um and 10um per 0.1L air.
 Set the range to 10um/0.1L <50 and 2.5um/0.1L <35, if exceed either condition, the LEDs goes to red, otherwise, green LEDs.

+## Future Development
+Better outter cases
+uploaded through Lora to the Things network and to set alarm and visualise through phones.